solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 An abundant siliceous micro-fauna and -flora live at the surface of the ocean, and probably have done so for aeons.
 The skeletons sink, in time dissolve, and permeate benthos deposits.
 The ocean floor is formed chiefly of ancient mineralized deposits of nummulites, the surface layer being clayey.
 Near land these deposits are covered with water- or air-borne land materials (themselves nummulitic); and in the open ocean, in depths less than 2700 fms., with plankton dust chiefly calcareous; in greater depths the nummulite deposits are exposed as grown _in situ_ or as erupted _in situ_.
 The land is also composed of mineralized nummulites.
 Apparently the abyssal ocean-floor has sunk, for almost certainly nummulites did not live in depths over 1000 fms.
 Probably there was once an universal ocean.

 _Postscript_. — My first preparations of Red Clay, _Globigerina_ Ooze, Diatom Ooze and sulphury trachyte from the crater of Tenerife consisted chiefly of crushed particles.
 Later, excellent sections were made showing nummulitic structure.
 The nummulites of the Diatom Ooze from the Southern Ocean (St. 157, 1950 fms.) come probably from ice-borne erratics and pumice.
 Yet nummulitic deposits formed _in situ_ are probably universal, even where covered with plankton dust.
 For the nummulitic masses (igneous rocks) of the Antarctic continent have emerged in an oceanic area now carpeted with Diatoms.
-The nummulitic mass of Tenerife has emerged in an area now covered with _Globigerina_ ooze (see "_Challenger_ Deep-Sea Deposits," Charts 5, 6).
+The nummulitic mass of Tenerife has emerged in an area now covered with _Globigerina_ ooze (see _Challenger Deep-Sea Deposits_, Charts 5, 6).
 The volcanic glass, dredged from 2025 fms.
 South Pacific (St. 293, _Challenger_), occurs in _Globigerina_ ooze, and was very probably erupted locally.
 The bulk of the land area of the globe and the Red Clay (105 million square miles) bear in themselves the evidence concerning their nummulitic origin.

 _Note_. — Referring to the quotation from Bloxam on p.
 41. In the contest between liquid and solid, notwithstanding the great solvent powers of water, yet the balance apparently leans towards solidification.
 Not only have the rocks of the earth's crust been abstracted from solution, but the minerals composing them are not rarely hydrated, as in the case of the serpentines for example.